 USAFA Women's Tennis Invitational

-Kim Gidley is in her 16th season as head coach of the women's tennis team at the Air Force Academy.
+Kim Gidley enters her 17th season as head coach of the women's tennis team at the Air Force Academy in 2014-15.
 The first civilian head coach in the 37-year history of the program, Gidley became the winningest coach in the history of the program in 2003 with her 76th victory.
 She recorded her 100th career victory during the 2005-06 season against South Dakota State and her 200th against Seattle University last season.
-She enters the `13-14 campaign with a 195-206 career record.
+She enters the `14-15 campaign with a 212-215 career record.

 Even though she is a civilian coach, Gidley is familiar with military life.
 She grew up in a military family as her father, Jim, was a Lt.
 Col. in the Air Force and retired in 1977 after 22 years of service.

 Prior to joining the Academy’s staff, Gidley was an assistant coach at the University of Idaho in 1997-98.

 Gidley is a 1989 graduate of Southern Illinois University-Edwardsville, where she earned a bachelor’s degree in education.
 At SIUE, Gidley helped the Cougars to the 1989 NCAA Division II national championship while earning All-American honors for the second consecutive year.
 She was ranked nationally as high as No. 3 in singles and No. 5 in doubles during the year.

 The Abilene, Texas, native was also a standout in the classroom.
 She earned GTE Academic All-American honors and was SIUE’s top scholar-athlete.
 She was also awarded an ITCA academic postgraduate scholarship.
 In 2008, Gidley was inducted into SIUE’s Athletic Hall of Fame as a member of the 1988 and `89 championship teams.